Piano Studio Policies

 Please understand that the tuition you pay reserves an exclusive weekly time in the schedule for your child.
 Unlike a doctor or a hairdresser, I cannot re-sell that time nor will I create extra teaching time in which to give lessons.

 No payment credit will be provided for missed lessons.
-Only 1 make-up lesson per student, per school year will be permitted.
-Make-up lessons are only offered for illness, and students must give notification at least 8 hours in advance.
+Due to the teacherís limited availability, only 1 make-up lesson per student, per school year will be permitted and only offered for illness.
+Students must give notification at least 8 hours in advance.
 Be sure to choose a lesson time that is one in which you feel confident that you will have no other conflicts.
 Those students requesting Monday lesson times, please note that there will be lessons scheduled on some minor holidays (Labor Day, MLK Day and Presidents Day).

 Please do not request Ms. Shelzi to alter the schedule to accommodate extracurricular activities.
 In the unusual event of Ms. Shelzi canceling a lesson, she will gladly reschedule a make-up lesson at the earliest possible time.